Cadmium poisoning: Environmental

 Buildup of cadmium levels in the water, air, and soil has been occurring particularly in industrial areas.
 Environmental exposure to cadmium has been particularly problematic in Japan where many people have consumed rice that was grown in cadmium-contaminated irrigation water.
 This phenomenon is known as itai-itai disease.

 People who live near hazardous waste sites or factories that release cadmium into the air have the potential for exposure to cadmium in air.
 However, numerous state and federal regulations in the United States control the amount of cadmium that can be released to the air from waste sites and incinerators so that properly regulated sites are not hazardous.
 The general population and people living near hazardous waste sites may be exposed to cadmium in contaminated food, dust, or water from unregulated or accidental releases.
 Numerous regulations and use of pollution controls are enforced to prevent such releases.

 Some sources of phosphate in fertilizers contain cadmium in amounts of up to 100 mg/kg, which can lead to an increase in the concentration of cadmium in soil (for example in New Zealand).
-Cadmium can be removed from soil using nanopolymers.